 A Whole Systems Approach to producing Food Year-Round

-That heat and energy produced by our CHP plant will be utilized by our greenhouse division, Gorge Greens, where fish and plants symbiotically will grow in recirculating water.
-At this time, a 92’x35′ hoophouse has been erected to demonstrate Gorge Greens “smartfarming” technology and farming know-how.
-Gorge Greens microgreens can be found in grocery stores beginning early February, 2020.
+Heat and energy produced by our CHP plant will be utilized by our greenhouse division, Gorge Greens, where fish and plants symbiotically will grow in recirculating water.
+At this time, a 92’x35′ hoop house has been erected to demonstrate Gorge Greens “smart-farming” technology.
+Gorge Greens microgreens can be found in grocery stores and restaurants throughout Portland, Vancouver and the Columbia Gorge.
 To learn more, visit gorgegreens.com

 By folding in Gorge Greens as an energy and heat customer into the business, WRBU sets the stage for demonstrating the opportunities available to future small businesses in the Wind River Business Park.
-The certified organic aquaponic greenhouses will initially cover an acre in a field that was intentionally designed for greenhouses by the original occupants, the Forest Service’s Wind River Nursery.
-Utilizing the most industrially tested materials, equipment and verified practices, the greenhouses will contain recirculating tanks of permitted freshwater fish that will provide the nutrient load for raising high-quality produce at faster rates than traditional soil-based agriculture.
+The certified organic aquaponic greenhouses will initially cover up to 10 acres in a field that was intentionally designed for greenhouses by the original occupants, the Forest Service’s Wind River Nursery.
+Utilizing the most industrially tested materials, equipment and verified practices, the greenhouses will contain recirculating tanks of freshwater fish that will provide the nutrient load for raising high-quality produce at faster rates than traditional soil-based agriculture.

 What is Aquaponics?